 Sadly, none of that can be found in the bridge of the new Enterprise — it is simply not there.
 Characters, while heartily played in some cases, are bland at best.
 Plain and dull, most of the time.
-Action is lacking or way too distracting of the main concept.
-The direction is amateurish in its strongest moments and better writing can be found in fan fiction.
+Action is lacking or way too distracting of the central concept.
+The direction is amateurish in its strongest moments, and better writing can be found in fan fiction.

 And so should you.
 Because they dare to dream again.

 Still taking notes?
 Next, you want to phone is Harlan Ellison.
-Harlan is the writer of the most celebrated episode of the original series, it won awards and was regarded by TV Guide as one of the top 100 best moments in televison’s history: The City At the Edge of Forever.
-Be warned though, Harlan is known for having strong opinions presented in even stronger manners.
-His is also responsible for the inspiration behind James Cameron’s Terminator franchise (now, the kind of money that one made should be enough to consider making a call, isn’t it?).
-He is also 83 years old and takes crap from no one, so be smart enough to leave a door open during the meeting for the lion to get out or you might find yourself using the window instead.
+Harlan is the writer of the most celebrated episode of the original series; it won awards and was regarded by TV Guide as one of the top 100 best moments in television’s history: The City At the Edge of Forever.
+Be warned, though, Harlan is known for having strong opinions presented in even stronger manners.
+He is also responsible for the inspiration behind James Cameron’s Terminator franchise (now, the kind of money that one made should be enough to consider making a call, isn’t it?).
+He is also 83 years old and takes crap from no one, so be smart enough to leave a door open during the meeting for the lion to get out, or you might find yourself using the window instead.

 Pick up that phone and start dialing!
 There’s a starship to save!

-One last note to make: the cast of Discovery is not to blame for this bumpy start: Hamlet comes off easy compared to playing a role in a show like Star Trek.
-Actors don’t need to go too far to make us believe they are the hunched Richard the third begging for a horse in some ancient battlefield with an army about to show up the hill while, in contrast, making an audience believe the characters on the screen are the best version of ourselves — what we will become as race, as people, when every day each and one of us see how little and small we are to ourselves, to others, to our planet; well, that one takes some doing.
-Only a few very special men and women through the history of entertainment managed to accomplish such a feat.
-Perhaps consultation with them should be explored.
+One last note to make; the cast of Discovery is not to blame for this bumpy start.
+Hamlet comes off easily compared to playing a role in a show like Star Trek.
+Actors don’t need to go too far to make us believe they are the hunched Richard the third begging for a horse in some ancient battlefield with an army about to show up the hill while, in contrast, making an audience believe that the characters on the screen are the best version of ourselves — what we will become as race, as people, when every day each and one of us see how little and small we are to ourselves, to others, to our planet; well, that one takes some doing.
+Only a few exceptional men and women, through the history of entertainment, managed to accomplish such a feat.
+Perhaps a consultation with them should be explored.

-Because that’s what all these weird, funny looking people wearing pointy ears and wicks applauds at the conventions — not the actor stepped on his or her mark and said the lines.
+Because that’s what all these weird, funny looking people wearing pointy ears and wicks applauds at the conventions — not that the actor stepped on his or her mark and said the lines.
 We applaud that they made us believe.
 That for a moment, they showed us that everything will eventually go all right.
-That it doesn’t ends here, that it goes on, despite our own stupidity.
-That we can be more, and will be more, some day.
+That it doesn’t end here, that it goes on, despite our own stupidity.
+That we can be more and will be more, someday.

 There is a meteor shower ahead for the Discovery, and while their path might not be true so far, at least its an honest one.
 Let’s all go down to engineering and lend a hand!